1st year Hartpury University agriculture student looking for livestock and arable work in the UK

 I completed 150 hours of work experience on a small farm in Suffolk, where I aided the head stock-man in many duties including feeding, health-checking and vaccinating.
 I also helped out with my college's lambing season in both 2018 and 2019.
 I have spent 1 month (approximately 250 hours) working on a beef cattle station in Australia, where I took part in mustering on horseback and on motorcycles; branding, de-horning, vaccinating and castrating weaners; and caring for poddy calves.
 I also have experience in tractor driving and 4WD off-roading, and very basic experience with chainsaws.

-Predominantly Gloucestershire due to the location of my university, but willing to relocate if accommodation is provided
+Predominantly Gloucestershire due to the location of my university or Suffolk/Essex due to home address but willing to relocate if accommodation is provided